Your treatment plan for gallstones depends on how the symptoms are affecting your daily life.

 If your gallstones are small and don't contain calcium, it may be possible to take ursodeoxycholic acid tablets to dissolve them.

-However, these are not prescribed very often because they are rarely very effective, they need to be taken for a long time (up to two years) and gallstones can recur once treatment is stopped.
+- they need to be taken for a long time (up to two years)

 Side effects of ursodeoxycholic acid are uncommon and are usually mild.
 The most commonly reported side effects are feeling sick, being sick and itchy skin.

-The use of ursodeoxycholic acid is not usually recommended for pregnant or breastfeeding women.
+The use of ursodeoxycholic acid isn't usually recommended for pregnant or breastfeeding women.
 Sexually active women should use either a barrier method of contraception, such as a condom, or a low-dose oestrogen contraceptive pill while taking ursodeoxycholic acid, as it may affect other types of oral contraceptive pills.

-Ursodeoxycholic acid tablets are occasionally also prescribed as a precaution against gallstones if it is thought that you are at risk of developing them.
-For example, you may be prescribed ursodeoxycholic acid if you have recently had weight loss surgery, as rapid weight loss can cause gallstones to grow.
+Ursodeoxycholic acid tablets are occasionally also prescribed as a precaution against gallstones if it's thought you're at risk of developing them.
+For example, you may be prescribed ursodeoxycholic acid if you've recently had weight loss surgery, as rapid weight loss can cause gallstones to grow.